 Deductions of expenses on medical treatment of specified ailments (such as AIDS, cancer and neurological diseases) can be claimed under Section 80DDB.
 The maximum amount of deduction allowed from gross total income is restricted to Rs 40,000.
 In case of senior citizen the deduction goes upto Rs 60,000 (wef A.Y 2019-20 the maximum amount of deduction will be Rs 100,000.
 Further in case of super senior citizen the maximum amount of deduction from A.y 2016-17 to A.y 2018-19 will be Rs 80,000 and from A.Y 2019-20 the maximum limit will be Rs 1,00,000 on condition that no medical reimbursement is received from any insurance company or employer for this amount.

 In order to claim this deduction, however, you will have to submit Form 10-1 from a specialist doctor working in a government hospital in India, confirming the treatment of the disease.

-Under Section 80DD of the Act, where an individual has incurred expenditure for the medical treatment, training and rehabilitation of a dependent, being a person with disability or has paid or deposited any amount under prescribed scheme for the maintenance of dependent, such individual will be allowed a deduction to the extent of Rs 50,000.
-However, if the dependent is suffering from severe disability, a deduction of Rs 75,000 will be allowed.
+Under Section 80DD of the Act, where an individual has incurred expenditure for the medical treatment, training and rehabilitation of a dependent, being a person with disability or has paid or deposited any amount under prescribed scheme for the maintenance of dependent, such individual will be allowed a deduction to the extent of Rs 75,000.
+However, if the dependent is suffering from severe disability, a deduction of Rs 125,000 will be allowed.